 - The U.S. Department of Education will notify MSOE electronically after students have completed the Entrance Counseling, MPN, and Annual Student Loan Acknowledgment.

 - Students will receive a disclosure statement from the U.S. Department of Education providing specific information about their loan, including loan amount, fees and the expected disbursement dates.

 - Students’ direct loans must be accepted and both steps above must be completed to ensure that the loan disbursement will be credited to their bill each term.

 - The loan disbursement will be posted to the student account during the 2nd week of each term.
 Once posted to their student account, students will be notified via MSOE email when their loan funds have been disbursed.
-Federal student loans will have an origination fee which will be subtracted from the amount awarded so the amount on the bill will be less than the amount on the financial aid award offer.
+Federal student loans will have an origination fee which will be subtracted from the amount offered so the amount on the bill will be less than the amount on the financial aid offer.

 - Students must complete the steps above prior to or during the academic year.
 Per federal regulations, loan applications cannot be processed after the academic year ends or if the student ceases to be enrolled at least half-time.

 - Students may also be required to submit final high school transcripts to MSOE's Admissions Office before federal aid can be disbursed to their account.

 The National Student Loan Data System (NSLDS) is the U.S. Department of Education's (ED's) central database for student aid.
 NSLDS receives data from schools, guaranty agencies, the Direct Loan program, the Pell Grant program, and other Department of ED programs.
 You can find a detailed history of your federal student loans on this site.
 MSOE is required to inform student/parent borrowers that the loan will be submitted to NSLDS and will be accessible by guaranty agencies, lenders, and institutions determined to be authorized users of the data system.